oyranos-cms/oyranos-cms.github.io/wiki/Argyll_Chart_Definition_HOWTO.md

         (use top left, top right, and bottom right mark positions)
     -   **D** -- diagnostic box
-        (enclosing the whole “interesting” area of the chart, with measuring area and fiducial marks)
+        (enclosing the whole “interesting” area of the chart, with measuring area and fiducial marks, but smaller than the box enclosing the total chart)
     -   **Y** -- sequence boxes, array of patches
         (columns, then lines)
         -   Coordinates in sequence boxes: